AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits: Conclusion

 This paper introduces AMSbench, a benchmark designed to evaluate the capabilities of MLLMs in the AMS circuit domain.
 The benchmark comprehensively assesses model performance across three key dimensions—schematic perception, circuit analysis, and circuit design—covering a variety of tasks.
 AMSbench reveals significant limitations in current MLLMs, especially in schematic perception and complex circuit design.
 While certain models perform adequately in basic component recognition and simpler circuit analysis tasks, they notably struggle with advanced tasks, including accurate schematic interpretation and system-level circuit design.
 Given the increasing interest in applying MLLMs to automate AMS design processes, AMSbench provides an essential evaluation framework, establishing a robust foundation for future advancements in this field.
 Achieving high-performance scores on AMSbench would signify substantial progress and tangible benefits in the automation of AMS circuit design.

-Looking ahead, we plan to expand AMSbench by including additional AMS circuits and covering more stages of the circuit design lifecycle, such as sizing and layout design.
-Furthermore, we aim to introduce evaluation tasks involving analysis of simulation result statistics and visual plots, aligning more closely with the inherently interactive nature of practical circuit design.
-This expansion will facilitate a deeper understanding of end-to-end circuit design processes and enable more comprehensive assessments of emerging methodologies.
+Future research will prioritize the expansion of datasets to enhance the robustness and generalizability of multimodal models.
+It will investigate advanced methodologies, such as RAG and RLHF, to augment design capabilities.